akn714/NLP/day2.md

 |                        | 4.
 Semantic meaning between words is not captured                                       |
 ### 2. Bag of Words

+**Procedure:**
+Step 1: Remove unnecessary words using stopwords
+Step 2: Get the frequencies of all the remaining from the corpus Step 3: Make a sparce matrix as shown in the 2nd table below

+**Example:**
 D1 -> He is a good boy -> good boy
 D2 -> She is a good girl -> good girl
 D3 -> Boy and Girl are good -> boy girl good